Last Updated

 Macular degeneration is the loss of tissue in the macula, which is part of the centralized back portion of the retina.
 This part of the eye is a large collection of photoreceptor cells, gathering light and sending information through the ocular nerve to the brain to be processed into images.
 The macula does much of the photo-processing work in the eye, and it is considered the most sensitive part of the retina.

-As this gets worse, without treatment, it can lead to legal blindness.
+As this gets worse, it can lead to legal blindness without treatment.
 In fact, macular degeneration is the most common cause of legal blindness in the United States, causing more problems than even cataracts.
-About 2.5 million people in the U.S. have macular degeneration, making daily activities like reading, driving, or seeing faces difficult.
-It is possible to have macular degeneration in one eye or to have a more severe form of it in one eye but a less severe form in the other.

 There are a few types of macular degeneration.
-They all have atrophying and cell death in the macula in common, so they all have some symptoms in common as well.
+They all have atrophying and cell death in the macula in common, so they all have some symptoms in common, such as these:

 - Reduced or distorted vision